CHAMBER MUSIC COMPETITION FINALISTS: WHERE ARE THEY NOW?

 An Update on the Careers of Our Award Winning Finalists

-With seven memorable competitions to look back on, the Chesapeake Chamber Music Competition has seen many talented musicians who have gone on to achieve great things.
+With eight memorable competitions to look back on, the Chesapeake Chamber Music Competition has seen many talented musicians who have gone on to achieve great things.
 Here is a brief recap of their accomplishments: